 Does your kitchen have a lonely bulb?
 Why should your bedroom?

 “Choosing the right lighting is a vital part of maximising your available space,” Hollie Moreland, creative director at David Hunt Lighting, told me.

-In the undying words of Jonathan van Ness (who, let me be clear, is the best Queer Eye guy), “there is a diva in there, but all she needs is a little bit of a bold lip” – or in this case, an injection of style.
+Don’t forget the undying words of Jonathan van Ness (who, let me be clear, is the best Queer Eye guy).
+“There is a diva in there, but all she needs is a little bit of a bold lip” – or in this case, an injection of style.